 Driving and operating machinery

 SUBOXONE can cause drowsiness and slow reaction times.
-This may occur more often in the first few weeks of treatment, when your dose is being changed, but can also occur if you drink alcohol or take other sedative drugs when you are taking SUBOXONE.
+This may occur more often in the first few weeks of treatment, when your dose is being changed, but can also occur if you drink alcohol or take other sedative opioid when you are taking SUBOXONE.
 Caution should be exercised when driving cars or operating machinery.

 Commonly reported side effects